 An important part of my composition practice is orchestrating and arranging existing works.
 In this, all thinkable genres of music have passed: Schubert's Winterreise; Debussy's Préludes and Children's Corner; piano pieces by Shostakovich and Berio; songs by Poulenc, Glinka, Ravel, Weill, Villa-Lobos and Brahms; carols and other Christmas songs, fados, jazz standards, klezmer, folk and cabaret music.

-Since my conservatory studies, I taught to students from all age groups, preparing a wide range of performers for their own studies.
-Besides a private practice (piano, theory, and preparing students for conservatory admission), I teach almost daily at Haarlem's famous Choir School (one of only two of such schools in the Netherlands).
-Before that, I taught Solfege, Music Theory and Harmony for three years at Nieuw Vocaal Amsterdam (formerly Nieuw Amsterdams Kinderkoor) and at the Kleynkoor Academy Noordwijk
+Since my own studies, I taught to students from all age groups, preparing a wide range of performers for their own studies.
+Besides a private practice (piano, theory, and preparing students for conservatory admission), I teach almost daily at Haarlem's famous Cathedral School (one of only two of such schools in the Netherlands).
+Before that, I taught Solfege, Music Theory and Harmony for three years at Nieuw Vocaal Amsterdam (formerly Nieuw Amsterdams Kinderkoor) and at the Kleynkoor Academy Noordwijk.

 Further publications include studies on the liturgical music of Bernstein, Reger and Bartolucci, the medieval saint Jeroen of Noordwijk and particular manuscripts such as the Oegstgeest Chantbook.
 I contribute to the Dutch journal on liturgical music, the Gregoriusblad, on a regular basis.
 See 'Publications' for an overview.